 - Ordered to pay a fine of up to $1,000

-Sometimes, judges choose to place individuals on probation after a conviction for failure to appear, instead of ordering them to serve time in jail.
-While you are on probation, you may have to adhere to certain regulations handed down by the court system.
-If you do not follow these regulations, you could be charged with a probation violation in California.
+Sometimes, judges choose to place people on probation after a conviction for failure to appear instead of ordering them to serve time in jail.
+While on probation, you may have to adhere to certain regulations handed down by the court system.
+If you do not follow these regulations, you could be charged with a probation violation.

 Build a Defense for Failure to Appear Charges